 We want to help you to understand what mandatory RSE will mean for your child.
 You may have heard on the news that relationships education in primary schools and relationships and sex education in secondary schools is becoming a compulsory subject.

 The government’s decision to make RSE mandatory in schools is to support the development of your child’s health and wellbeing.
-Helping children to keep happy, safee, and healthy, and able to navigate challenges and opportunities in life.
+Helping children to keep happy, safe and healthy, and able to navigate challenges and opportunities in life.
 Schools will have a flexible approach to delivering this programme, and can ensure the content is developmentally appropriate, and include an approach that is sensitive to the needs and religious backgrounds of its pupils.

 RSE has been welcomed by schools, parents and healthcare professionals across the country, however we know that parents have questions and some may have anxieties that we hope to address in this blog.